CodeXCad/CodeXCad/README.md

 # Code X Cad

-Code X Cad is a repo for macros and Addi-ins for CAD software automation.
+Code X Cad is a repo for macros and Add-ins for CAD software automation.